Mindanao (film): Marketing

 Prior to the film's Busan release a music video featuring the film's theme song "Itadyak" by Maan Chua was released.
 It featured colorful dances and select scenic locations from the film.

 Solar Pictures released the theatrical release poster for Mindanao in the Philippines on November 16, 2019.

 Release

 Mindanao was first released outside the Philippines at the 2019 Busan International Film Festival on October 5, 2019, as part of the Icons category.
 It was also exhibited at the Tokyo on October 30, 2019.
 The film was also screened in film festivals in Egypt, Estonia, India, and Taiwan.
-The film premiered in Philippine cinemas on December 25, 2019, as entry of the 2019 Metro Manila Film Festival.
+The film premiered in Philippine cinemas on December 25, 2019, as an entry of the 2019 Metro Manila Film Festival.
 Due to its critical success in the film festival's awarding night, the film organizers decided to sponsor the film's screening in future film festivals.